Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Related Work

-According to \citet{harrington_developing_2018}, “[c]ollusion is when firms use strategies that embody a reward–punishment scheme which rewards a firm for abiding by the supracompetitive outcome and punishes it for departing from it.”
-While this definition states that a reward-punishment scheme is a necessary mechanism for genuine collusion, \citet{abada_collusion_2024} argue that “[h]arm to consumers comes from supracompetitive prices, not the policy functions that produce those prices nor the learning algorithm that produces the policy function.”
-For this paper, we follow the latter consideration when referring to "algorithmic collusion".
-As such, "collusive" outcomes are identified by supra-competitive prices without focusing on the internal workings of the algorithms.
+According to \citet{harrington_developing_2018}, "[c]ollusion is when firms use strategies that embody a reward–punishment scheme which rewards a firm for abiding by the supra-competitive outcome and punishes it for departing from it.”
+While this definition states that a reward-punishment scheme is a necessary mechanism for genuine collusion, \citet{abada_collusion_2024} argue that "[h]arm to consumers comes from supra-competitive prices, not the policy functions that produce those prices nor the learning algorithm that produces the policy function.”
+This is why some contributions from the computational literature also refer to supra-competitive outcomes as algorithmic "collusion".